bmiesch/protobuflab/README.md

 # protobuflab
-A modern, browser-based Protocol Buffer playground
+A modern, browser-based Protocol Buffer playground built with Rust + Leptos compiled to WebAssembly (WASM), with JavaScript interop.

+> **Note**: This repository is a public placeholder for the private repository.